rpa-dev/rpa-website/src/pages/programs/index.md

   exceptions, the Fours class will extend to 1 pm on Tuesday, Wednesday, and Thursday, starting the second week of school.
 The 2's and 3's classes will continue to dismiss at 12 noon on all days.
-Lunch Bunch for children will be offered on Monday, Tuesday, Wednesday, and Thursday if interest warrants.
+Lunch Bunch for children will be offered on Monday, Tuesday, Wednesday, and Thursday if interest warrants beginning October 4, 2021.
 The school is not open on Fridays.
 intro:
   blurbs:
     - image: /img/IMG_4.jpg